 In Boston, Catholic schools enroll 4,400 more students than last year.

 This spring and summer, the coronavirus pandemic seemed to be dealing a death blow to a good number of Catholic schools.
-If educational institutions had to be shuttered, Catholic schools — already stretched financially — would have a hard time keeping doors open.
+If educational institutions had to be shuttered, Catholic schools — already stretched financially — would have a hard time staying alive.
 In addition, closed churches meant lower donations in the collection basket, part of the financial support for parochial schools.

 “So far, schools do not seem to be stoking community transmission of the coronavirus, according to data emerging from random testing in the United States and Britain.
-Elementary schools especially seem to seed remarkably few infections,” the Times said.
+Elementary schools especially seem to seed remarkably few infections,” says the New York Times.
 “The evidence is far from conclusive, and much of the research has been tarnished by flaws in data collection and analysis.
 School reopenings are very much a work in progress.
 Still, many experts are encouraged by the results to date.”

 Brooke Nichols, an infectious disease modeler at the Boston University School of Public Health, told the newspaper, “The more and more data that I see, the more comfortable I am that children are not, in fact, driving transmission, especially in school settings.”

 In fact, Thomas Carroll, superintendent of schools in the Archdiocese of Boston, said today that there have been only 26 COVID-19 positive test results among Catholic school students and teachers — each of which originated outside our school buildings.
 That’s out of 35,500 students, faculty and staff.
 He told Aleteia that not a single “close contact” of these 26 cases within the schools has has contracted COVID.
 “There is ZERO spread within our schools,” Carroll said.